 Now what if you forget, lose, or change and forget the password of your email?
 You can give your email provider (Gmail, Yahoo, Hotmail, Fastmail, etc.) a second back-up email address — for example your address at work.
 When you forget the password of your private email address, you can then retrieve it at the work email address.

 These are things that you should do anyway.
 For more advances techniques, read on.

 Back up passwords (2)If you want to back-up your password, another way is to write it on a piece of paper and store it in a secure place.
 This is a very safe and very simple technique.

 The digital variant of this is to put your password into a file, and to encrypt the file with another password.
 Then you give the encrypted file to one friend, and the password for that file to another friend.

 There are several encryption methods.
 Unfortunately, none of them is secure, widely used, and audited at the same time.
-Personally, I use 7zip.
-Even with 7zip, though, you have to choose a long password, because otherwise it can be cracked.
+Interesting options are the open source solutions AES Crypt and 7zip.
+Even then, however, you have to choose a long password, because otherwise it can be cracked.

 Protecting data against evil people